Introduction to Copy Constructor In Java

 The below code is shown to be run on the BlueJ platform.
 BlueJ is one of the most famous platforms for writing code in the Java language.
 Code can be very easily written and incorporated into Blue J to get desired outputs and results.

-The below code shows the main() and the Strings args used to prevent any unknown arguments from and disturb the process.
+The code below shows the main() and the Strings args used to prevent any unknown arguments and disturb the process.
 The comments sections clearly depict the different constructors being initialized.
 The first object is “c1”, where the values 10 and 15 are passed through the parameterized constructor.
-Object “c2” is also created, and object c1 is passed through the parameterized constructor.
-Object “c3” is also created with the value of “c2’ in it.
+Next, object “c2” is also created, and object c1 is passed through the parameterized constructor.
+Finally, object “c3” is also created with the value of “c2’ in it.
 Then the c2 is printed and using the print function.

 The below code shows the main()being called.
 The main() would create an object, and if the void main()is called, the program shows the respective output.
 There are also options to open the editor, inspect the code that we have written, and make changes to suitable code that can be executed on the platform.
 Also, the following code can be removed from the BlueJ platform by selecting the Remove option on the platform.

 Whenever we click on the code, we get the output very smoothly as given.
 The output smoothly prints the output in a format that has been given in the print statement.
 The brackets were also given in the print statement.

 So the copy constructor is used to make a duplicate of the constructor in an object.
 Copy constructors are useful in the fact that they can be used to make a clear photocopy of the object of the constructor that we intend to make.
 Another sample code and output are shown in the below diagram.

 The rectangle() asks two values for the length and breadth of the rectangle.
 The values entered are 6 and 5, respectively.

 The value of the area of the rectangle is given in the output tab, as shown below.
 It returns the value of 30 as the area of the rectangle.